How to Take a Traghetto (Cheapest Gondola in Venice!)

 One Day in Venice: How to See Venice in a Day

-If you want a direction, try seeing if any of Venice’s best hidden gems are nearby!
+If you want a specific direction to wander in, try seeing if any of Venice’s best hidden gems are nearby!

 … Or, if what you really want is to be back where you were a minute ago, you can always get back in line (if there is one) and cough up another couple of Euro to take the traghetto back to the other side of the Grand Canal.